Church Pianist and Prince’s Lake Resident Dies

 Over the next few decades Peggy served as a church pianist at a number of Baptist churches throughout Johnson County.
 She also regularly taught Sunday school and directed several Christmas pageants.

 She worked for Johnson County Memorial Hospital for over 20 years in the personnel department.

 She last served as a church pianist in her early 80’s at Christ Covenant Church in Edinburgh (now Christ Fellowship).
 Peggy’s hobbies included collecting Coca-Cola memorabilia, ceramic painting, pencil sketches and furnishing her treasured dollhouse.

 Peggy was preceded in death by her father Raymond and mother Elizabeth; brother Raymond Finkbiner, Jr; husbands Fred J. George and Verlin D. King.
 Survivors include: brother Allen Finkbiner (Jeffersonville); son Dean George (Nashville) and daughter Dee Tracy (Butlerville); four grandchildren, and 12 great-grandchildren.

-To send flowers to the family or plant a tree in memory of Peggy J. King, please visit our floral store.
+To send flowers to Peggy's family, please visit our floral store.